Are Your Contact Lenses Uncomfortable?

 If you’ve tried gas permeable lenses and have experienced any of the above, or if you’re seeking a more comfortable alternative to wear all day, it’s worth looking into scleral lenses.

-We fit sclerals for patients from the Meridian area, as well as Collinsville,Marion, and Enterprise, throughout Mississippi .
+We fit sclerals for patients from the Meridian area, as well as Collinsville,Marion, Enterprise and throughout MS.

 What are the Benefits of Wearing Scleral Lenses?